 There are two parts to Tallinn’s Old Town: Lower Town and Toompea Hill.
-Long ago, the hill provided strategic lookout points for safeguarding the city below.
-Today, Toompea Hill is one of the most popular Tallinn attractions, including the two free viewing platforms – Kohtu and Patkuli – where visitors can gaze over the historic Old Town rooftops and rising church steeples.
-Link to Google Map of viewing platforms.
+Long ago, the hill provided strategic Tallinn lookout points for safeguarding the city below.
+Today, Toompea Hill is one of the most popular Tallinn attractions, including the two free viewing platforms – Kohtu and Patkuli – where visitors can gaze over the historic Tallinn Old Town rooftops and rising church steeples.

-Along the harbor, outside of the Old Town, is Linnahall – a gigantic slab of Soviet-era concrete (originally named V. I. Lenin Palace of Culture and Sport).
-The massive structure, which can reportedly be seen from outer space, was built in 1980 for the summer Olympics sailing events.
+Along the harbor, just outside of the Tallinn Old Town, is Linnahall – a gigantic slab of Soviet-era concrete (originally named V. I. Lenin Palace of Culture and Sport).
+The massive structure, which can reportedly be seen from outer space, was built in 1980 for the Summer Olympics sailing events held in Tallinn.
 Until 2010, Linnahall housed an ice skating rink and concert venue, but now the building is covered in graffiti and mostly abandoned (although we heard plans for renovations are underway).
-Although access to the interior is forbidden, it’s free to tromp around the structure.
-Standing atop the concrete monolith provides sweeping views of the bay and serves as a stark reminder of Soviet occupation in Estonia.
-Link to Google Map of Linnahall.
+Although access to the interior is forbidden, it’s free to tromp around the massive structure.
+Standing atop the concrete monolith provides sweeping views of the Tallinn Harbor and serves as a stark reminder of Soviet occupation in Estonia.

 OK, drinks at Lounge24 are not complimentary (yet not incredibly expensive either) – but stepping onto the 24th floor, open-air deck at Radisson Blu is free!
 The spacious terrace offers stunning Tallinn city skyline views.
 Although we are certain they would like you to take a seat for a round of drinks (we stayed for a beer at sunset!), they don’t charge an admission fee, so you are free to take in the view, take a photo and then be on your way.

-Let a guide lead you through the city for free!
+Let a local guide lead you through Tallinn for free!
 The Tallinn Walking Tour offered by Freetour.com covers the top Tallinn tourist attractions led by informative, English-speaking guides.
 The daily 2-hour tour departs at noon from the Tallinn Tourist Information Center.
-Note: Although this Tallinn city tour is free, tips are appreciated.
+Note: Although this Tallinn city tour is free, tips are likely deserved and certainly appreciated.

 As already mentioned, if visiting Tallinn museums and other city sights with entry fees is on your list of things to do in Tallinn, the Tallinn Card might save you money.
 Read about our day of Tallinn Sightseeing for more information.

-During our visit to Tallinn, we stayed in this cozy Airbnb Apartment.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
+During our visit to Tallinn, we stayed in a cozy Airbnb Apartment.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Tallinn holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

-However, for those who prefer staying in traditional accommodations, there are many Tallinn hotels to choose from in – or close to – the city center.
+However, for those who prefer staying in traditional accommodations, there are many Tallinn Hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Schlossle Hotel or Hotel Palace.
-Or, find a deal on a hotel room by bidding on Priceline.

 Budget travelers can search for Tallinn Hostels – like Red Emperor Hostel or The Knight House.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.

-- It’s easy to get turned around in any foreign city…and especially Tallinn!
+- It’s easy to get turned around in any foreign city…even Tallinn!
 Make sure to have a good Tallinn guide book (like this one from Lonely Planet) before arriving.